-As the two youngest electric vehicles to join Tesla’s fleet, the Model 3 and Model Y have quickly helped propel the automaker to a market cap over $600 billion.
+As the two youngest electric vehicles to join Tesla’s fleet, the Model 3 and Model Y have quickly helped propel the automaker to a market cap over $700 billion.
 While both EVs share several of the same parts, they do remain unique from one another in many ways.
-While not exhaustive, this side by side comparison of Tesla’s Model 3 and its Model Y should help you get a basic idea for how these cars differ…
+While not exhaustive, this side by side comparison of the Tesla Model 3 vs. Model Y should help you get a basic idea for how these cars differ…

-Tesla unveiled its Model Y in 2019 as a smaller, crossover version of its larger and more established Model X mid-sized SUV.
-After beginning deliveries to customers in March of 2020, the Model Y remains the newborn in the Tesla family, but has still managed to make a significant splash in sales during its short tenure on the EV market.
+Tesla unveiled its Model Y in 2019 as a smaller, crossover version of its larger and more established Model X mid-size SUV.
+After beginning deliveries to customers in March of 2020, the Model Y remains the newborn in the Tesla family, making significant splash in sales alongside the Model 3

 Here’s a breakdown of how the Model 3 and Model Y stack up side by side.